katharinastarzer21/dedl-notebook-template/README.md

 Contributions are automated via **GitHub Issues**.
 Just follow these steps:

 1. Go to the [Issues page](https://github.com/katharinastarzer21/dedl-notebook-template/issues).
-2. Create a new issue using the `Add Cookbook` issue template.
+2. Create a new issue using the `Add New Cookbook` issue template.
 3. Provide the following information:
    - **Repository URL**: Public GitHub repository link of your notebook.
    *Your repository should be forked from this [template repository](https://github.com/katharinastarzer21/template_dedl_repository) to ensure compatibility.*